Skinny Raspberry Swirl Cheesecake Bars

 - 2 teaspoons vanilla extract

-- Remove the crust from the oven and spread filling on top.
+- Pour filling onto the crust.
 Swirl the raspberry jam on top of the batter (see the text in the post for how I swirl).